FREE Shipping on orders over $899

 Causes of kidney stones

-Kidney stones can form due to a variety of factors, and the causes can vary depending on the type of stone.
+Kidney stones can form due to a variety of factors, and the causes may vary depending on the type of stone.
 The most common types of kidney stones are:

 1. Calcium oxalate stones:

-These are the most common stones and are primarily made up of calcium oxalate.
+These are the most common stones and are composed primarily of calcium oxalate.
 The main causes of calcium oxalate stones include:

-- High-oxalate diet: Eating foods high in oxalate, such as spinach, beets, and nuts, may increase your risk of calcium oxalate stone formation.
+• High-oxalate diet: Eating foods high in oxalate, such as spinach, beets, and walnuts, may increase your risk of calcium oxalate stone formation.

-- Metabolic problems: Some people may have a metabolic disorder that makes them prone to forming calcium oxalate stones.
+• Metabolic problems: Some people may have a metabolic disorder that makes them prone to calcium oxalate stone formation.

 2. Uric acid stones:

-These stones form when there is too much uric acid in the urine.
-Causes of uric acid stones may include:
+These stones form when there is excess uric acid in the urine.
+Causes of uric acid stones can include:

-- High-purine diet: Eating foods high in purines, such as red meat and shellfish, can increase the production of uric acid in the body.
+• High-purine diet: Eating foods high in purines, such as red meat and seafood, can increase uric acid production in the body.

-- Dehydration: Lack of fluids can cause uric acid to concentrate in the urine, increasing the risk of stones.
+• Dehydration: Lack of fluids can cause uric acid to build up in the urine, increasing the risk of stones.

 3. Calcium phosphate stones: